-In 2013, Eric Ward and Eric Wise came together to create The Software Craftsmanship Guild in Akron, Ohio.
+In 2013, expert software developers came together to create The Software Craftsmanship Guild in Akron, Ohio.
 The Software Craftsmanship Guild was modeled after medieval guilds, where skilled masters passed on their training to apprentices in a rigorous, hands-on process that produced more master craftsmen.

 Academic program management company The Learning House, Inc. acquired The Software Craftsmanship Guild in 2015 and brought Rachel McGalliard on to manage operations, allowing us to expand our reach and provide services to people in other parts of the country, like Louisville, Kentucky, and Minneapolis, Minnesota.
 Now, we are pleased to offer multiple languages in multiple locations and a part-time online program.